bbougon/bertrand-bougon.fr/_posts/2022-09-29-how-to-be-proud-of-an-experimentation.md

 Having the smallest possible feedback loop when building a software is a target to reach and think about all the time.

 This is one of the pillar in continuous improvement.

+**Where is the proud in all of that?**

+Of course, we are proud to have succeeded but there is more than this.
+We took the time to experiment, to switch uncertainty to certainty.
+We improved the product to first ease our colleagues work and second to be more efficient for our users in the future, because what you do as a software developer is not only for yourself, it is for all the people involved one day or another in the product you've been working on.

+## Thanks
+- To Stéfanie who took the time to read it and gave me feedbacks (the conclusion about the proud is on her 🙏)
+- To Marc who gave me some tricks about the look and feel

 ## The code

 ### The agent